-Next comes a full course description for all GSSM courses by department.
+It begins with a full course description for all GSSM courses by department.
 Use these course descriptions to understand what the range of options is for the courses you can take at GSSM.
-The descriptions also list the prerequisites for each course.
-Use them to plan what courses you need to take.
+The descriptions list the prerequisites for each course.
+All GSSM courses are listed in this catalog, with the semester they are typically taught.
+For a list of courses taught each specific semester, refer to the GSSM Course Schedule published separately.
+Use these documents to help plan your schedule as you work with your academic advisor.

-Then comes a list of frequently asked questions about academics at GSSM.
+Next in the catalog comes a list of frequently asked questions about academics at GSSM.
 This FAQ is a great resource for understanding our curriculum and planning your courses.

 Finally, we have all GSSM's academic policies and procedures, the information you need to succeed at GSSM and the academic rules you must follow.
-This section starts with the academic requirements you need to graduate, and explains everything from the role of your academic advisor to how Research & Inquiry work.
+This section starts with the academic requirements you need to graduate and explains everything from the role of your academic advisor to how Research & Inquiry works.